Stacks, Grids, and Outlines in SwiftUI

 var columns = [ GridItem(spacing: 0), GridItem(spacing: 0), GridItem(spacing: 0) ]

-Adaptive columns, number depends on the window size:
+Adaptive columns, where the number of columns depends on the window size:

 var columns = [ GridItem(.adaptive(minimum: 300), spacing: 0) ]